What are the possible outcomes of students’ active engagement in learning?

 Transition to slide 12, "Keep Calm and Evaluate."

 If you do not have access to TREK, ask participants to reflect on the session.
 Participants will write a paragraph synthesizing summary statements, the ABC list, and engagement strategies they currently use.
 The paragraph should detail how the information gained might impact their teaching (style, planning, content, etc.), student engagement (learning, interest, etc.), and overall classroom climate.

 Finally, ask participants to reflect on their Instructional Strategy Note Sheet.
 Ask them how they will use these strategies in their classrooms.

 Go to slide 13, "3-2-1 Follow Up."
 Allow participants time to look through the shared spreadsheet at this time.
 They will use this resource to reflect on the items listed.
 After reading through the spreadsheet, participants will use three sticky notes or blank paper and complete the following:

 Write three (3) things from the spreadsheet that they are willing to try with their students.

-List the names of two (2) people who might be a resource for future implementation of strategies or ideas.
+List the names of two (2) people who might be a resource for future implementations of the strategies or ideas.

-Describe one (1) fear or struggle they might still have with implementing movement, games, or activities.
+Describe one (1) fear or struggle they might still have regarding implementing the movements, games, or activities.

-Encourage participants to be additional support for one another and, when trying something new, be honest about how it went.
-Think about and talk about what could have made it better and try that the next time the strategy is used.
-Don't just try something once and give up because it didn’t go well or as planned; instead, evaluate and consider what other structures could be put in place to support the movement, game, or activity.
+Encourage participants to be additional support for one another.
+Moreover, encourage participants to be honest about evaluating the experience of implementing a new activity.
+Think and talk about what could be improved for future implementations of the strategy.
+Remind participants not to give up after trying a new activity once just because it didn’t go well or as planned the first time.
+Instead, evaluate and consider what other structures could be put in place to support the movement, game, or activity.